yeojz/otplib-cli/README.md

-  generate [options]        generate new tokens verify [options] [token]  validate a token against the setting or configuration qrcode [options]          generate a QR Code from configuration
+  generate [options]        generate new tokens verify [options] [token]  validate a token against the setting or configuration qrcode [options]          generate a QR Code from configuration encrypt [secret]          encrypt secret to store in config decrypt [secret]          decrypt secret from config

 Options: